mohameddevelshahat/Ebay-Task/README.md

 4- Compile all Java classes

-5- Run the tests using TestNG
+5- Run the tests using TestNG (executor.xml)

 6- Test execution reports will be generated in the test-output folder

+7- Run allure report

 Page Object Model (POM)